 Recombinant human GM-CSF (E. coli) protein - Bioactive cytokine

-Recombinant Cytokine, source: E. coli
+Recombinant cytokine, source: E. coli

-Human GM-CSF protein - E. coli -expressed, tag-free, carrier-free
+Human GM-CSF protein - E. coli-expressed, tag-free, carrier-free

 Recombinant human GM-CSF is a high-quality and biologically active cytokine, validated using proprietary GM-CSF reporter cells.
 This common β chain family member is produced in E. coli and thoroughly purified to remove endotoxins.